National Parks in Namibia

 Is Namibia Safe?

 Namibia is one of Africa's safest countries for tourists.
 Violent crime against visitors is rare.
 Petty theft occurs in Windhoek and tourist areas but is easily avoided with basic precautions.
 The biggest risks are road-related: long distances, gravel roads, and wildlife crossings.
+The US State Department classifies Namibia at Level 2 (Exercise Increased Caution), which is the same level as many popular European destinations.

 Safe Areas